-- on the basis of the mathematical model of a local corrosion element to develop a dependence that will allow to calculate the steel pipeline corrosion depth in the crack of the insulating coating, which would be based on real parameters obtained during the examination of structures; - to develop a method for calculating the pipeline section corrosion depth the in the crack of the insulating coating in the conditions of the aggressive solution periodic action, which is focused on the periodic monitoring of electrochemical parameters in real structures.
+- on the basis of the local corrosion element mathematical model to develop a dependence that will allow to calculate the steel pipeline corrosion depth in the insulating coating crack, which would be based on real parameters obtained during the examination of structures;

+- to develop a method for calculating the pipeline section corrosion depth in the insulating coating crack in the conditions of the aggressive solution periodic action, which is focused on the periodic monitoring of electrochemical parameters in real structures.

-The long-term interaction of the metal pipe with the environment leads to the intensification of corrosion processes, to the degradation of the physical and mechanical properties of the pipe wall material [3].
+The metal pipe long-term interaction with environment leads to the intensification of corrosion processes, to the degradation of physical and mechanical properties of the pipe wall material [3].
 Pipelines designed and manufactured in accordance with the requirements of the normative documents must be resistant to the environment.
 However, defects in the manufacture and damage contribute to the beginning and development of pipeline corrosion processes [4].
 As a result, the risk of accident hazards increases, which adversely affects the environmental safety of the operation of oil pipelines.
 Exploitation of oil pipelines is inextricably linked with the corrosive destruction of oil and gas equipment, industrial pipelines, in particular.
 The study of the operation conditions of pipelines in the soil environment shows that, despite the use of various measures, the number of pipeline accidents due to corrosion is about 27% of the total.